oracle/truffleruby/doc/contributor/how-to-guide.md

 Specs are located in `spec/ruby/optional/capi` directory and are written in Ruby.

-To make a public C function available in Ruby spec a helper Ruby class should be introduced.
+To make a public C function available in a spec, a helper Ruby method should be introduced.
 Each method is implemented in C and calls a public Ruby API function.